Reviewing metadata of datasets before they get published and guiding researchers through the data sharing process.

-Over the past 10 years, we have observed a remarkable growth in data sharing coupled with institutional, publisher, and funder mandates for public access to research data.
+Over the past 10 years, we have observed a remarkable growth in data sharing coupled with institutional, publisher, and funder policies for public access to research data.
 Along with this has come the recognition that making data open is not sufficient to make it reusable.
 The development of the FAIR principles in 2014 has helped unite global initiatives with a broad, common goal to make open data “Finable, Accessible, Interoperable, and Reusable” according to community standards.

 At the same time we have seen researchers' knowledge of FAIR and interest in these data best practices grow year over year.
 FAIR data has great potential to advance science by supporting discovery, aggregation, and reuse of datasets by both human researchers and artificial intelligence models.

-One thing that we have found through our work with institutions, including with a repository pilot with the National Institutes of Health (NIH), is that the involvement of human curators makes a significant difference in metadata completeness, which can affect the discoverability and reusability of open data.
+One thing that we have found through our work with institutions and academic publishers, including with a repository pilot with the National Institutes of Health (NIH), is that the involvement of human curators makes a significant difference in metadata completeness, which can affect the discoverability and reusability of open data.
 We found it was useful for data curation experts to review datasets before they were published and also to guide researchers through the data sharing process, which is a data management skill not often explicitly part of scientific training.

-● A license has been applied.
+● Check that a license has been applied.

-● Funding information is specified and linked.
+● Check that funding information is specified and linked if appropriate.

 With Figshare Curation Service, our Figshare data experts are available to your researchers throughout the deposit process and can provide one-on-one guidance on using Figshare and recommendations for data sharing best practices.
 Custom training is also included with the service subscription including a custom guide for data deposit and up to 2 remote training sessions per year.
 A quarterly update from FCS staff will give you details about the items that have been curated and services provided.